supersimplesuper/docs/website/docs/software_partners/index.md

 - View our [live swagger spec](https://api.superapi.com.au/swaggerui)
 - Download our [Postman collection](/postman_collection.json){target="_blank" download="download"} to easily explore the API.
-- View the [list of webhooks](/software_partners/references/list_of_webhooks/index.html) that you can expected to be emitted from SuperAPI, along with the payloads they will contain. (this is currently a work in progress)
+- View the [list of webhooks](/software_partners/references/list_of_webhooks/index.html) that you can expect to be emitted from SuperAPI, along with the payloads they will contain. (this is currently a work in progress)
 - View the [list of workflow slugs](/software_partners/references/workflow_slugs/index.html) that are available to partners.
 - View the [authentication requirements](/software_partners/references/authentication_requirements/index.html) required when embedding SuperAPI.